bogeholm/ice-sheets-fluctuating-temp/README.md

 * `iceVolume.m`
 Calculates the ice sheet volume given the radii of the 1) ice sheet and 2) the continent upon which the ice sheet rests.

 * `MassBalanceSketch.ipynb`
-Sketches the mass balance as a function of altitude for the Oerlemans (2003) model and makes Figure S1.
+Sketches the mass balance as a function of altitude for the Oerlemans (2003) model.
+Juyter notebook.

 * `oerlemansModel.m`